 Moisture might drip on the floor

 Portable Air Conditioners

-Because the portable unit sits indoors, its evaporator fan runs fairly constantly in order to evaporate the condensed moisture that collects within the unit.
-This is quite different from a window mounted unit, where condensed moisture can drip away onto the ground.Pros
+Because the portable unit sits indoors, its evaporator fan runs fairly constantly to evaporate the condensed moisture that collects within the unit.
+Units also might have a reservoir to capture condensed water, which needs to be emptied periodically.
+This is quite different from a window-mounted unit, where condensed moisture simply drips onto the ground.Pros

 Split (Ductless) Air Conditioners

 - Best for: Homes without an HVAC system

 The split system—also called ductless or "mini-split"—breaks the air-conditioning system into two packages, or terminal units.
 The condensing unit is located on the building's exterior and includes the compressor, condenser, and condenser fan.
 The evaporative unit is located on the interior and handles the air cooling and distribution.